-The partnership agreement of the Operating Partnership provides that if the Operating Partnership operates at a net loss, net losses shall be allocated, first to Host Marriott and the limited partners (other than the holders of preferred OP Units) in proportion to their respective percentage ownership interests in the Operating Partnership, second, to those limited partners other than Host Marriott who hold preferred OP Units, third, to Host Marriott, as holder of the preferred OP Units issued in connection with the issuance by Host Marriott of its preferred stock, and, fourth, to Host Marriott, as general partner, provided that net losses that would have the effect of creating a deficit balance in a limited partner's capital account as specially adjusted for such purpose will be reallocated to Host Marriott, as general partner of the Operating Partnership.
+Allocations of Operating Partnership Income, Gain, Loss and Deduction other than Host Marriott who hold preferred OP Units, third, to Host Marriott, as holder of the preferred OP Units issued in connection with the issuance by Host Marriott of its preferred stock, and, fourth, to Host Marriott, as general partner, provided that net losses that would have the effect of creating a deficit balance in a limited partner's capital account as specially adjusted for such purpose will be reallocated to Host Marriott, as general partner of the Operating Partnership.
 The partnership agreement also provides that, if the Operating Partnership operates at a net profit, net income shall be allocated first to Host Marriott and to the limited partners to the extent, and in the reverse order in which, net losses were allocated to the partners with respect to which such partners have not been previously allocated net income.
 Subject to the next sentence, any remaining net income shall be allocated in proportion to the respective percentage ownership interests of Host Marriott and the limited partners in the common OP Units of the Operating Partnership.
 Finally, the partnership agreement provides that if the Operating Partnership has preferred OP Units outstanding, income will first be allocated to such preferred OP Units to the extent necessary to reflect and preserve the economic rights associated with such preferred OP Units.